-Baxter Healthcare SA, one of our stockholders and collaborators, and our chairman of the board of directors, as well as certain other of our existing stockholders, including certain of our directors, have indicated an interest in purchasing up to an aggregate of \$26.0 million of shares of our common stock in this offering at the initial offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, and any of these stockholders may determine to purchase more, less or no shares in this offering.
+Baxter Healthcare SA, one of our stockholders and collaborators, and our chairman of the board of directors, as well as certain other of our existing stockholders, including certain of our directors, have agreed to purchase an aggregate of 1,813,335 shares of our common stock in this offering at the initial offering price.
 The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.

-The underwriters expect to deliver the shares to purchasers on or about Company.

-, 2013 through the book-entry facilities of The Depository Trust
+The underwriters expect to deliver the shares to purchasers on July 30, 2013 through the book-entry facilities of The Depository Trust Company.

-Citigroup

-Leerink Swann

-Piper Jaffray
+Citigroup Leerink Swann Piper Jaffray